jinnosux/LSMPlayground/README.md

 ---

 credits:
-LSM Gang
+LSM Gang <br />
-Rockstar Games devs (fuck you TakeTwo Interactive)
+Rockstar Games devs (fuck you TakeTwo Interactive)<br />
-All the devs who work on FiveM
+All the devs who work on FiveM<br />
-All the devs who created vMenu and other open-source mods we are currently using
+All the devs who created vMenu and other open-source mods we are currently using<br />